epic-lab-gwu/EPIC-Alignment/README.md

-# EPICA: Epic Alignment and Evaluation Toolkit for trajectory
+# EPICA: Epic Alignment and Evaluation Toolkit for Trajectory

 `EPICA` is a trajectory alignment and evaluation toolkit.